 1.10 The viability results for both residential and commercial development typologies have been summarised below.
 The figures represent the margin of viability per square metre taking account of all development values and costs, plan policy impact costs and having made allowance for a competitive return to the landowner and developer.
-In essence a positive margin confirms whole plan viability.
+In essence a positive margin confirms whole plan viability, the level of margin indicates the potential for additional CIL charges.